sanskar379tiwari-prog/Jarvis/README.md

 ### Stage 4: Execution

-Python code performs the actual file operations.
+Controlled and validated execution.
 Not LLM output running directly—structured, validated commands.

 ### Stage 5: Validation

 After each operation, the system verifies the result.
 If a file was supposed to be created, it checks that the file actually exists.
-If code was generated, it validates syntax.
+Generated code receives basic validation before being saved.

 ```python
 if not file_exists: